Sunlight Air

-Sunlight Express Airways, operating as Sunlight Air, is a boutique airline in the Philippines based in Clark, Pampanga.
-It operates flights from its operating base in Clark International Airport to Busuanga, Caticlan and Siargao using its fleet of three ATR 72-500s.
+Sunlight Air is a boutique airline in the Philippines based in Clark, Pampanga.
+It operates flights from its operating base in Clark International Airport to Busuanga, Caticlan and Siargao using its fleet of three ATR 72-500s and one ATR 72-600.

 History

 Sunlight Air was established on July 22, 2019, as a chartered airline.
 Amidst the COVID-19 pandemic, it began operations on December 17, 2020, with an inaugural flight from Ninoy Aquino International Airport in Manila to Busuanga in Palawan.
 The airline promotes itself using the tagline, "Bringing Warmth to the Skies!".

-Sunlight Air's ATR 72-500 in current livery.
+Sunlight Air's ATR 72-500 in its livery from 2020-2025.

 Sunlight Air's ATR 72-500 at Ninoy Aquino International Airport.

-The airline currently operates a fleet of three ATR 72-500s and provides domestic non-scheduled airline services from its hub in Clark, Pampanga to Busuanga and Puerto Princesa in Palawan, Boracay in Caticlan, Siargao in Surigao del Norte, and Cebu City.
+The airline currently operates a fleet of three ATR 72-500s and one ATR 72-600 and provides domestic non-scheduled airline services from its hub in Clark, Pampanga to Busuanga and Puerto Princesa in Palawan, Boracay in Caticlan, Siargao in Surigao del Norte, and Cebu City.
 The airline is linked to Sunlight Hotels and Resorts group, which owns upper and mid-range hotels on Palawan and Busuanga Island in the western Philippines and offers travel packages inclusive of flights and accommodations to and from Sunlight Ecotourism Island Resort in Culion, Palawan.

+In 2025, Sunlight Air hosted its annual supplier conference, during which it recognized key distribution partners, including Letsfly, for their exceptional API direct-connection distribution capabilities.

 Destinations

-As of March 2025, Sunlight Air flies (or has flown) to the following domestic destinations in the Philippines:
+As of July 2026, Sunlight Air flies (or has flown) to the following domestic destinations within the Philippines: